 I run two businesses and my calendar for March was already quite full.
 But I negotiated a few changes and was able to come up with a continuous 30-hour time from 10AM the following Saturday until time for of MKE session on Sunday at 4PM.
 I’m pretty disciplined and decided that I’d spend as much of that time as possible walking outdoors on a nature trail behind my home…and then putting on blinders while at home in my bedroom so I wouldn’t be tempted to do anything else.

 Over my life I’ve done all kinds of religious retreats in silence that lasted from an afternoon to 10 days.
 Most of them were guided by a retreat master or books I was drawn to.
 Since this Silence was in a course about our mind-body-soul interactions I asked my Master Mind tribe for any suggestions about how to get the most out of this experience.
-I was really grateful when my Guide Roz and others shared some helpful tips including the idea to write down questions to take into the silence.
+I was really grateful when my Guide and others shared some helpful tips including the idea to write down questions to take into the silence.

 After two business sessions, at 10AM I shut down the computers and my office.
 I turned off my phone for the duration.
-I sat and embraced the Silence.
+I sat and embraced me and SILENCE.
 I sank into Presence, having been helped by a bit of poetry we had in our Haanel reading the previous week from Tennyson: “Speak to Him, thou, for He hears, and spirit with spirit can meet, Closer is He than breathing, and nearer than hands and feet.”
 Future Shirley is in Creator as I am in them both…

 I listened.
 Thirty questions framed what I thought about, wrote about, prayed about, and walked out over this precious time.
 I was profoundly amazed that over the 30 hours I got valuable insights into every one of them.
 Some answers even came in my dreams Saturday night, believe it or not.
 Insights didn’t come in this structured way of course.
 Four, five, six related ideas worked into each other.
 One major insight about “the abyss” came as I was stepping off a curb on the way back from the Nature Trail!